JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 registry "http://my.registry/api/npm/"
 ```

-To learn more about `.yarnrc`, please visit the [official Yarn documentation](https://classic.yarnpkg.com/en/docs/yarnrc/).
+To learn more about `.yarnrc`, visit the [official Yarn documentation](https://classic.yarnpkg.com/en/docs/yarnrc/).

 ### Use pre-installed Yarn

-If Yarn is already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin/JS Gradle
+If Yarn is already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin Multiplatform Gradle
 plugin to use it instead of installing its own Yarn instance.

-To use the pre-installed Yarn instance, add the following lines to your `build.gradle(.kts)`:
+To use the pre-installed Yarn instance, add the following lines to `build.gradle(.kts)`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">